 - High-quality cassette tapes

 You have at least two choices in terms of what money to take with you: cash and/or travelers' checks.
-You will rarely be far from a Forex (Foreign Exchange bureau).
-These are typically small shops and are open from about 9 am to 5 or 6 PM.
 The rates may vary so you may want to shop around before you change money.
-The Forex at the Accra airport is open 24 hours.

 Despite other advice I have read, I found banks to give very good rates on cash and travelers' checks.
 They may be slower, however, than a Forex.
 Beware: some Forexs charge a large fee for changing travelers' checks.
 It can amount to more than 10%!
 The strong preference is for cash currency.
 You must decide for yourself whether you want to carry that much cash.
 Small bills, ones and fives, will be greatly appreciated as tips and can be effectively used for bargaining.